madeintandem/tabs/README.md

 A counter metric simply records the number of events that occur within a given timeframe.
 To create a counter metric called ‘website-visits’, simply call:

     Tabs.create_metric(“website-visits”, “counter”)

-This will set up the metric in the database.
+Tabs will also create a counter metric automatically the first time you increment the counter.

 To increment a metric counter, simply call: